Marco75116/Morpholabs/README.md

 ## Method

 I collected all the addresses that had interacted with the morphlab protocol.
 Then I examined what their P2P balance was for all the markets they had entered (tokens supply or borrow).
 I totaled the P2P balances multiplied by the price of supply/borrow tokens.
 I added a block number into all call() functions.
-This is how I find the top 10 suppliers and borrowers P2P in dollars at a given block.
+This is how I found the top 10 suppliers and borrowers P2P in dollars at a given block.